Strong maximum a posteriori estimation in Banach spaces with Gaussian priors: Introduction

 The \emph{potential} $\Phi \colon X \to \Reals$ is determined by the structure of the problem of interest and is essentially the negative log-likelihood of the statistical model.
-For simplicity it is assumed that the density in \eqref{eq:Bayesian_posterior} is normalised to have unit mass; this can be enforced by subtracting a normalisation constant from $\Phi$ if necessary.
+Any map $\Phi$ satisfying mild regularity conditions (\Cref{thm:Phi_normalisable}) yields a well-defined probability measure $\mu^{y}$.